The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Quantitative Results

 \subsection{Effect of Explanations Alone}

-First, we consider the effects of explanations alone by comparing between the first phase of with and without explanations conditions with either type of bias.
+First, we consider the effects of explanations alone by comparing the first phase of with and without explanations conditions with either type of bias.

 In the case of direct bias through a protected feature, we find that explanations alone have a significant effect on all metrics; however, the direction of the effect is not consistent.
-Explanations alone significantly improve participants' ability to recognize unfairness (\autoref{subfig:expl_fp}).
-Surprisingly, despite participants being more able to recognize that the model is unfair when shown explanations, when considering decisions instead of perceptions, we see that explanations significantly decrease gender parity (\autoref{subfig:expl_dmf}).
-Looking closer, we find that explanations lead to a significantly lower acceptance rate for female applicants, whereas the acceptance rate for male applicants does not change significantly (\autoref{tab:flip_rate} in the Appendix).
-This decrease in acceptance rates also leads to a significant increase in the FNR and a significant decrease in FPR, with an overall higher accuracy (\autoref{subfig:expl_dmq}).
+Explanations alone significantly improve participants' ability to recognize unfairness (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:expl_fp}}{\autoref{subfig:expl_fp}}).
+Surprisingly, despite participants being more able to recognize that the model is unfair when shown explanations, when considering decisions instead of perceptions, we see that explanations significantly decrease gender parity (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:expl_dmf}}{\autoref{subfig:expl_dmf}}).
+Looking closer, we find that explanations lead to a significantly lower acceptance rate for female applicants, whereas the acceptance rate for male applicants does not change significantly (\aptLtoX[graphic=no,type=html]{Table~\ref{tab:flip_rate}}{\autoref{tab:flip_rate}} in the Appendix).
+This decrease in acceptance rates also leads to a significant increase in the FNR and a significant decrease in FPR, with an overall higher accuracy (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:expl_dmq}}{\autoref{subfig:expl_dmq}}).

-In the case of indirect bias through a proxy feature, we find that explanations alone significantly reduce gender parity, similar to the case of direct bias. (\autoref{subfig:expl_dmf}).
-Analogous to the direct bias, this occurs due to a significant decrease in acceptance of female applicants (\autoref{tab:flip_rate} in the Appendix).
-Further, explanations also lead to a significant increase in accuracy in the case of indirect bias as well.
-However, unlike in the case of direct bias, explanations have no significant effect on fairness perceptions in the case of indirect bias (\autoref{subfig:expl_fp}).
+In the case of indirect bias through a proxy feature, we find that explanations alone significantly reduce gender parity, similar to the case of direct bias (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:expl_dmf}}{\autoref{subfig:expl_dmf}}).
+Analogous to direct bias, this occurs due to a significant decrease in acceptance of female applicants (\aptLtoX[graphic=no,type=html]{Table~\ref{tab:flip_rate}}{\autoref{tab:flip_rate}} in the Appendix).
+Further, explanations also lead to a significant increase in accuracy in the case of indirect bias.
+However, unlike with direct bias, explanations have no significant effect on fairness perceptions in the case of indirect bias (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:expl_fp}}{\autoref{subfig:expl_fp}}).